-The expedition team will travel to PNG and will be met at Port Moresby Airport by the Expedition Leader and Clinical Team Leader.
+The expedition team will meet at Melbourne Airport (or at Jackson International Airport Port Moresby - interstate team members).
 The team will then be transferred to the Domestic terminal to board a flight to Popondetta.
-Upon landing, the tam will be met by Mary Tamu and transferred to a 4WD for a roughed few hours drive to Buna.
-The beautiful village of Buna is situated on the coast of PNG and we will meet the amazing Rodney (Community Health Care Worker) who continues to service this area by himself along with a group of dedicated Village Health Volunteers - often seeing in excess of 50 people a day.
+Upon landing, the team will be met and transferred to a 4WD for a rough few hours drive to Buna.
+The beautiful village of Buna is situated on the coast of PNG. (overnight Buna)

 Day 2 (Tuesday) – Buna Clinic

 Up early (get used to it!!)
-Breakfast at the guest house and then off to the Buna Clinic for the day.
-Some of the team will dedicate themselves to a school clinic - delivering health education programs and providing health services where required.
+Breakfast at the guest house and then off to the Buna Clinic for the day to work alongside Rodney and his small team.
+Some of the team will dedicate themselves to a school clinic - delivering health education programs and providing health services where required. (overnight Buna)

-Day 3 (Wednesday) – Boat Buna to Tufi (weather permitting) or alternatively we will 4WD back to Popondetta and travel by commercial flight to Tufi
+Day 3 (Wednesday) – 4WD back to Popondetta and travel by commercial flight to Tufi

 Close your eyes and in your mind take the fjords of Norway and place them along the coral coast of Fiji and that's Tufi.
-It is one of the most spectacular and breath taking coastal regions that I have ever seen.
+It is one of the most spectacular and breath taking coastal regions ever seen.

 Tufi is located in Oro Province on the NE side of the mainland of Papua New Guinea, approximately 250 kilometres ENE of the capital, Port Moresby.
 Situated between Lae and Alotau on the tip of Cape Nelson, Tufi is 130 km E of Kokoda and 120 km ESE of Popondetta, the capital of Oro Province.
 Tufi Resort is set in a very unique and pristine region of PNG.
 With its clear waters, this region hosts some of the best diving in the world.
 From large coral outcrops and shelves to sandy cays, deep fjords and surrounding rainforests,

-On arrival we will be transferred to Komoa Beach for our first village stay.
+On arrival the team will be transferred to Komoa Beach for their first village stay.

 (Overnight at Komoa Beach: Hosts - Randall & Moses)

-Breakfast at 6.30 am and then we will be picked up by the Tufi Resort Dive Boat and shuttled across to Tufi Village.
-Today is antenatal day and we will meet the Health Extension Officer (HEO) Bevan YAGA and his team of Community Health Care Workers (CHWs) who we will be supporting over the next few days.
+Breakfast at 6.30 am and then the team will be picked up by the Tufi Resort Dive Boat and shuttled across to Tufi Village.
+Today is antenatal day and the team will meet the Health Extension Officer (HEO) Bevan YAGA and his team of Community Health Care Workers (CHWs) who you will be supporting over the next few days.
+Lunch at Tufi Resort.

-After lunch we will travel by boat back to Komoa Beach and trek to Goodenough Village for a clinic and onward to Baga village for our overnight stay.
+After lunch the team will travel by boat onward to Baga village for a late clinic and overnight stay.

 Day 5 (Friday) Baga Village - Tainabuna School - Garewa Village

-Up early again for a clinic at Baga and then we travel by boat to Tainabuna Village and school to deliver health education to the students and attend to any local health needs.
+Up early again and finish off a clinic at Baga (if required), then travel by boat to Tainabuna Village and school to deliver health education to the students and attend to any local health needs.

-After the school we will travel by boat to the beautiful Garewa Village where we can swim, snorkel or just lie on the beach and take in the amazing coastal view.
+After the schoo,l the team will travel by boat to the beautiful Garewa Village where you can swim, snorkel or just lie on the beach and take in the amazing coastal view.

 (Overnight at Garewa Village: Hosts Fabian and Mildred)